-In consultation with NHMRC, the Committee may source expertise from outside the Committee to conduct its activities, if required.
+In consultation with NHMRC, RWQAC may source expertise from outside RWQAC to conduct its activities, if required.

-The Committee will report to Council of NHMRC.
-Appointments to the Committee commence on 27 September 2018 and conclude on 31 August 2021.
+RWQAC will report to Council of NHMRC.
+Appointments to RWQAC commence on 27 September 2018 and conclude on 31 August 2021.

-Water Research Centre, University of New South Wales.
+Water Research Centre, University of New South Wales and Fellow of the Australian Academy of Technology and Engineering.
 Expertise in trace chemical contaminants in water, risk assessment, risk management and environmental engineering.

 van den Akker

 Research wastewater scientist at SA Water.
-Adjunct Lecturer in the School of the Environment at Flinders University and the School of Chemical Engineering, Adelaide University.
+Adjunct Lecturer in the School of the Environment at Flinders University and Adjunct Research Fellow at University of South Australia.
 Expertise in environmental and public health microbiology relating to wastewater treatment and reuse.

-Manager at Beachwatch Programs, Office of Environment and Heritage, New South Wales.
+Manager at Beachwatch Programs, Department of Planning, Industry and Environment, New South Wales.
 Expertise in marine science and recreational water quality.

 Senior Research Fellow with the UNSW South West Sydney Clinical School and Ingham Institute of Medical Research.
-Research Fellow, Woolcock Institute of Medical Research, University of Sydney.
+Senior Research Fellow, Woolcock Institute of Medical Research, University of Sydney.
 Affiliate with the Centre for Air pollution, energy and health Research (CAR).
-Expertise in environmental epidemiology, currently air pollution epidemiology.
+Expertise in environmental epidemiology, and air pollution epidemiology.

-Independent consultant from Water Futures.
+Independent consultant and Director of Water Futures.
 Visiting Fellow at the University of New South Wales.
 Expertise in water quality, risk management, data analysis, interpretation and modelling, auditing.

 General Manager Corangamite Catchment Management Authority, Victoria.
 Expertise in environmental consultancy program coordination, weed management, carbon and emissions in agriculture and river health.